PM to launch 'Azadi Ka Amrut Mahotsav' on Friday, flag off march from Sabarmati Ashram to Dandi | Entertainment

+''Tomorrow, from Sabarmati Ashram we will commence Azadi Ka Amrut Mahotsav, to mark 75 years since Independence,'' he said.

+People from all sections of society will take part in the padyatra, he said.

-States and Union Territories will also organize programmes on Friday, he said.
+Patel said states and Union Territories will also organise programmes on Friday.

-''Prime Minister Narendra Modi will inaugurate the 'Azadi Ka Amrut Mahotsav' and flag-off the march from Sabarmati Ashram tomorrow. ''The 25-day march will cover 241 miles from Sabarmati Ashram in Ahmedabad to Dandi in Navsari, and will end on April 5.
-Eighty-one people will participate in the padyatra and different groups of people will be joining it on the way to Dandi.
+''Prime Minister Narendra Modi will inaugurate the 'Azadi Ka Amrut Mahotsav' and flag off the march from Sabarmati Ashram tomorrow. ''The 25-day march will cover 241 miles from Sabarmati Ashram in Ahmedabad to Dandi in Navsari, and will end on April 5.
+Eighty-one people will participate in the padayatra and different groups of people will be joining it on the way to Dandi.

+''I will lead the first lap of 75 kilometers till Nadiad,'' Patel said.

 The government has decided to commemorate the 75th anniversary of Independence as 'Amrut Mahotsav'.
-Weekly events will be organized during the next 75 weeks till August 15 next year.
+Weekly events will be organised during the next 75 weeks till August 15 next year.

 Every week, an event will be held.
 To ensure involvement of all citizens in this mahotsav, various programmes will be organised with the culture ministry in supporting role, Patel said.